 Costamare (CMRE) In-line Q3 Earnings (revised)

-Costamare CMRE came out with quarterly earnings of $0.66 per share, matching the Zacks Consensus Estimate of $0.76 per share.
+Costamare CMRE came out with quarterly earnings of $0.66 per share, matching the Zacks Consensus Estimate.
 This compares to earnings of $0.22 per share a year ago.
 These figures are adjusted for non-recurring items.

-This is the second quarter in a row of the company matching the Zacks Consensus EPS estimate.
+This is the second quarter in a row the company matched the Zacks Consensus EPS estimate.

 Costamare, which belongs to the Zacks Transportation - Shipping industry, posted revenues of $216.23 million for the quarter ended September 2021.
 This compares to year-ago revenues of $107.9 million.
 The company has topped consensus revenue estimates two times over the last four quarters.